os-js/os-js.org/src/manual/server/php/index.md

 Run `node osjs generate:apache-htaccess` to generate the required htaccess files for Apache to work properly.

-Run `node osjs generate:apache-vhost --out=/etc/apache2/sites-enabled/100-osjs.conf` to generate config file (or look in doc/configs/ for example) you can use.
+Run `node osjs generate:apache-vhost --out=/etc/apache2/sites-enabled/100-osjs.conf` to generate config file you can use.

 *Note* You have to enable mod_rewrite for Apache and make sure htaccess is allowed.

 ### Lighttpd

-Run `node osjs generate:lighttpd-config --out=lighttpd.conf` to generate config file (or look in doc/configs/ for example)
+Run `node osjs generate:lighttpd-config --out=lighttpd.conf` to generate config file.

 ### Nginx

-Run `node osjs generate:nginx-config --out=/etc/nginx/sites-enabled/100-osjs.conf` to generate config file (or look in doc/configs/ for example)
+Run `node osjs generate:nginx-config --out=/etc/nginx/sites-enabled/100-osjs.conf` to generate config file.

 ### WAMP